nonviolent-action-lab/crowd-counting-consortium/ccc_data_dictionary.md

 - **size_cat**.
 Ordered categorical indicator of crowd size, representing orders of magnitude and based on *size_mean*.
 0 = unknown; 1 = 1-99; 2 = 100-999; 3 = 1,000-9,999; 4 = 10,000+.

 - **arrests**.
-Number of participants reportedly arrested, if applicable. *ReportedArrests* in the source data.
+String, usually identifying the number of reported arrests, sometimes a phrase indicating ambiguity (e.g., "more than 5", "unclear"). *ReportedArrests* in the source data.

+- **arrests_any**.
+Binary indicator for whether or not any arrests occurred.
+1 = yes, 0 = no.

 - **injuries_crowd**.
-Number of participants with reported injuries, if applicable. *ReportedParticipantInjuries* in the source data.
+String, usually identifying the number of protesters reportedly injured, sometimes a phrase indicating ambiguity (e.g., "more than 5", "unclear"). *ReportedParticipantInjuries* in the source data.

+- **injuries_crowd_any**.
+Binary indicator for whether or not any protesters were reportedly injured.
+1 = yes, 0 = no.

 - **injuries_police**.
-Number of police reportedly injured, if applicable. *ReportedPoliceInjuries* in the source data.
+String, usually identifying the number of police officers reportedly injured, sometimes a phrase indicating ambiguity (e.g., "more than 5", "unclear"). *ReportedPoliceInjuries* in the source data.

-- **damage**.
-1 if property was reportedly damaged, 0 if otherwise. *ReportedPropertyDamage* in the source data.
+- **injuries_police_any**.
+Binary indicator for whether or not any police officers were reportedly injured.
+1 = yes, 0 = no.

+- **property_damage**.
+String, usually a binary indicator for whether or not any property damage occurred, sometimes a count, and from January 2021 forward, a semicolon-separated list of types of property damage reported (e.g., "graffiti; broken windows; cars damaged"). *ReportedPropertyDamage* in the source data.

+- **property_damage_any**.
+Binary indicator for whether or not protesters caused any property damage.
+1 = yes, 0 = no.

 - **chemical_agents**.
-Binary indicator of whether or not police or other state security forces used tear gas or other chemical irritants such as pepper spray on protesters. *TearGas* in the source data; only coded starting in May 2020.
+Binary indicator of whether or not police or other state security forces used tear gas or other chemical irritants such as pepper spray or pepper balls on protesters. *TearGas* in the source data; only coded starting in May 2020.

-- **source_1**.
-URL of first source, or description where none is available. *Source1* in the source data.
+- **source_n**.
+URL of nth source, or description where none is available. *Sourcen* in the source data.

-- **source_2**.
-URL of second source where relevant. *Source2* in the source data.

-- **source_3**.
-URL of third source where relevant. *Source3* in the source data.

-- **source_4**.
-URL of fourth source where relevant. *Source4* in the source data.

 - **misc**.
 Miscellaneous additional information about the event as noted by the coder. *Misc.* or *Misc* in the source data.